michelpf/michelpf.github.io/_posts/2017-10-30-public-datasets.md

 ### Streaming

-[Twitter API] (https://dev.twitter.com/streaming/overview)- The twitter API is a classic source for streaming data.
+[Twitter API](https://dev.twitter.com/streaming/overview)- The twitter API is a classic source for streaming data.
 You can track tweets, hashtags, and more.

-StockTwits API (https://stocktwits.com/developers/docs) - StockTwits is like a twitter for traders and investors.
+[StockTwits API](https://stocktwits.com/developers/docs) - StockTwits is like a twitter for traders and investors.
 You can expand this dataset in many interesting ways by joining it to time series datasets using the timestamp and ticker symbol.

-Weather Underground (https://www.wunderground.com/weather/api/) - A reliable weather API with global coverage.
+[Weather Underground](https://www.wunderground.com/weather/api/) - A reliable weather API with global coverage.
 Features a free tier and paid options for scaling up.

-Satori (https://www.satori.com/explore) - Satori is a platform that lets you connect to streaming live data at ultra-low latency (for free).
+[Satori](https://www.satori.com/explore) - Satori is a platform that lets you connect to streaming live data at ultra-low latency (for free).
 They frequently add new datasets.

 ### Recommendation